Dallas Stars Foundation History

 During the 2006-07 season, the 55th NHL All-Star game was held in Dallas.
 Much of the week’s activities focused on community events such as Habitat for Humanity, the unveiling of a new playroom at Cook Children’s Medical Center, hunger awareness at North Texas Food Bank, educational programming through the Dallas Stars Stick with Reading program, and a focus on exercise and hockey through the NHL StreetStars program.
 The All-Star Race and Roll kicked off the entire week with all proceeds benefitting the Dallas Stars Foundation.
 Marty Turco was also awarded the NHL Foundation Player Award during the season, in recognition of his commitment and service to charities in his community.
 Turco received $25,000 from the NHL Foundation as part of the award to further his charitable works.
 He generously split the award between the Dallas Stars Foundation and his own foundation, Marty’s Promise.
 The 2006-07 season marked the first year in which the entire Dallas Stars team participated in the Teammates for Kids program.
 Players contribute a pre-determined sum based on selected on-ice performance categories such as goals scored or team wins, and every dollar contributed is matched by Teammates for Kids.
 As a result of the Dallas Stars team’s participation, $48,000 was donated to the Dallas Stars Foundation by the Teammates for Kids Foundation.
 During the 2007 grant Cycle, the Dallas Stars Foundation awarded a $25,000 grant to United Cerebral Palsy of Greater DFW.
 The grant was used to construct a Dallas Stars themed indoor playground for the children at UCP which provides additional therapeutic equipment to use with children in therapy and in the preschool program.
 The Dallas Stars players’ wives even visited UCP and spent some time interacting and playing with the children during the holiday season.

-As of the 2009-10 season, the Dallas Stars Foundation has established four primary fundraisers that enable the Foundation to provide the grants mentioned above.
+For the 2009-10 season, the Dallas Stars Foundation established four primary fundraisers that enabled the Foundation to provide the grants mentioned above.
 The Dallas Stars Golf Tournament, Dallas Stars/Park Place Casino Night, the Holiday Mystery Puck Sale and the Annual Foundation Calendar.
-In addition to its fundraising and grant activities, the Foundation has implemented a number of educational programs that it produces and provides to Dallas/Ft.
+In addition to its fundraising and grant activities, the Foundation implemented a number of educational programs that it produces and provides to Dallas/Ft.
 Worth Metroplex schools.
-These programs address important issues such as literacy; character building and career planning that are designed to help pave the way for each child's long-term success and self-fulfillment.
-Literacy is a particular focus of the Foundation's efforts, and each year an average of 20,000 students participate in the Stick With Reading program, which encourages kids to develop the healthy habit of reading in their leisure time.
-Stars goaltender Marty Turco has been the Stick with Reading spokesman since the 2001-02 season.
+These programs addressed important issues such as literacy; character building and career planning that are designed to help pave the way for each child's long-term success and self-fulfillment.
+Literacy was a particular focus of the Foundation's efforts, and each year an average of 20,000 students participated in the Stick With Reading program, which encourages kids to develop the healthy habit of reading in their leisure time.
+Stars goaltender Marty Turco was the Stick with Reading spokesman from the 2001-2002 season until the end of the 2010 seaon.
 Each spring, the Bob Gainey Honorary Scholarship is awarded to a deserving Metroplex high school senior who has excelled in the classroom and on the playing field, and has exhibited the qualities of dignity, integrity and determination for which the award's namesake is known.
-The Foundation has also established another educational program for high school students, the annual High School Media Day.
-Area journalism students are invited to the Dr Pepper Arena in Frisco to watch a Stars’ morning practice, tour the facility, and participate in a panel discussion with members of the local television, radio and newspaper sports media, as well as a few select Dallas Stars players.
-This program offers helpful advice to all those interested in a career in sports journalism.

 Each year, the Foundation also provides the Junior Stars scholarship to young hockey players and figure skaters who exhibit not only leadership and sportsmanship on the ice, but also academic achievement and community-mindedness off the ice.